-Often in taking on a promising new pastor a church will tend to gloss over complex, endemic issues optimistically hoping that the uplift of an energetic new pastor will cancel out any underlying issues that really ought to have been addressed before.
+In taking on a promising new pastor churches often gloss over complex, endemic issues hoping that the uplift of an energetic new pastor will cancel out any underlying issues that really ought to have been addressed before.

-The new pastor may have the acuity to identify these unresolved issues and say, “Wait a minute, you’ve got some problems here.
+Of course the new pastor with a fresh eye is likely to identify these unresolved issues and will have to “take people to one side” and say, “Wait a minute, you’ve got some problems here.
 We need to deal with these before we can get far with anything else, or strike out in new directions!”

 This is another scenario where the more detached, dispassionate, doesn’t-have-to-be-liked voice of an Intentional Interim has such an advantage to bring.

-The tighter time frame of the Intentional Interim adds a degree of motivation to engage with and get through what the II is bringing to the table – because the reward will be the process of appointing a new pastor.
-When a new pastor attempts the same work it is perceived as an unexpected and unnecessary bogging down in un-motivating work -not the uplift that was looked for.
+The tighter time-frame of an Intentional Interim adds a degree of motivation to engage with and get through what the II is bringing to the table – because the reward will be the process of appointing a new pastor.
+If a new pastor attempts the same work it can be perceived as an unexpected and unnecessary bogging down in unmotivating work.
+Not the uplift that was looked for.
 This is why it is far more helpful for the voice that says, “Wait a minute, you’ve got some problems here.
 We need to deal with these first…” to be the voice of an Intentional Interim – not the voice of the new pastor.